-New template designs for their digital publications introduced a navigation, quick links to media and a variety of in-line modules to break up the powerful reports.
+I created new templates for their digital publications introducing improved information architecture, better integration of media, and a variety of in-line modules to break up the powerful reports.
 The latest template was applied to the 2017 World Report.

 Bioscope - a University of Geneva public lab - conducts experiments, supports citizen science projects, and provides an educational setting for young students to explore biology.

-By highlighting key, at-a-glance data, offering shortcuts, and designing an easy-to-use booking system, teachers can effortlessly plan a visit on the new responsive website.
+I highlighted key, at-a-glance data, offered shortcuts, and designed an easy-to-use booking system, so teachers can effortlessly plan a visit on the new responsive website.

 This non-profit eco-education center based in Southern California wanted to expand their audience.

-By changing the information architecture and by creating a modular system to seamlessly combine stories, events, and products, the website can now showcase their vast amount of original content and draw users globally.
+I redesigned the information architecture and created a modular system to seamlessly combine stories, events, and products, so the website can showcase the vast amount of original content and draw users globally.
 Check out the new site here.

 It gets me from A to B efficiently, economically, and effortlessly (most of the time).
 Conveniently, it pretty much sums up my approach to UX.